jasonalshamary/hungryadmin/content/Posts/vegetarianmeatsubstitutes.rst

 Over the past few years I've been trying to eat more and more vegetarian meals both to reduce how much meat I eat and reduce costs.
-Bulking and cutting for physical fitness are expensive endeavors, so any time I can I want to explore these potential options.
+Bulking and cutting for physical fitness is an expensive endeavor, so any time I can I want to explore these potential options.
 I've been making things with ground meat substitutes for a while now and I generally like them.
 There have been more and more companies coming out with products, and they're a decent